A FEW THINGS

 The shower enclosure is made up of beautiful travertine tiles and frameless glass, with a deep soaking tub fitted under dual showerheads, including a central rain head that provides incredible coverage for a residential shower.
 Soaking in a hot bath is a treat in this space, and is even better for 2!

-The 5’ wide vanity is made of a custom-poured concrete sink that sits atop custom maple cabinetry that features ample drawer and cabinet storage, as well as an open shelf for towels.
+The 5’ wide vanity is a custom-poured concrete sink that sits atop custom maple cabinetry that features ample drawer and cabinet storage, as well as an open shelf for towels.

 A portal to the spacious walk-in closet is on the left wall of the bathroom.
 The closet has a custom Elfa shelving system including multiple drawers, shelves, and hanging racks along with a 9’ wide shelf that runs the length of the closet.
 The system is modular and can be modified to accommodate additional features as needed.